-The big winner of the night was Robin Thicke, who was visibly relieved that this time, he was not sharing the stage with queen of controversy Miley Cyrus at Friday's Jingle Ball concert for New York's Z100 radio station.
+The big winner of the night was Robin Thicke, who was visibly relieved that this time that he was not sharing the stage with queen of controversy Miley Cyrus at Friday's Jingle Ball concert for New York's Z100 radio station.

-During his set, Robin made a brief, but comical reference to Miley that ranked high among our most memorable moments of the four-hour event.
-Held at Friday night at Madison Square Garden, the concert featured, along with Thicke, pop stars Ariana Grande, Pitbull, Enrique Iglesias, Paramore, Macklemore & Ryan Lewis among others.
+During his set, Robin made a brief but comical reference to Miley that ranked high among our most memorable moments of the four-hour event.
+Held at Friday night at Madison Square Garden, the concert featured, along with Thicke, pop stars Ariana Grande, Pitbull, Enrique Iglesias, Paramore, and Macklemore & Ryan Lewis, among others.

-1. Robin Thick pondered Miley Cyrus' next twerk victim.
+1. Robin Thicke pondered Miley Cyrus's next twerk victim.

-As Robin Thicke prepared to croon his "Does it Feel Good," he appeared to have a flashback about sharing the stage at the Video Music Awards with Miley, her skintight leather bikini and foam finger.
+As Robin Thicke prepared to croon "Does It Feel Good," he appeared to have a flashback about sharing the stage at the MTV Video Music Awards with Miley, her skintight leather bikini, and her foam finger.

 "I wonder who Miley Cyrus is going to twerk on tonight?" he said, seeming ecstatic that he would not be subjected to her pranks.

 But while he sounded great performing his songs "Blurred Lines" and "Give It To You," he was struck with another dose of bad luck.
 During his set, he experienced a wardrobe malfunction – the seam of his leopard-print sports coat ripped just behind his right arm.

 2. Macklemore & Ryan Lewis preached "Same Love" gospel.

 The Seattle-based hip-hop group used an ample portion of their stage time to stress their support of gay rights.